About PCOS

-What Is PCOS?
+What is PCOS?

 PCOS is a condition rooted in hormonal dysregulation and metabolic imbalance.
 While the name suggests ovarian cysts, many individuals with PCOS never develop cysts at all—and many people without PCOS do.

-At its core, PCOS involves:
+At its core, PCOS involves

 • Disrupted communication between the brain, ovaries, and adrenal glands